A slide-by-slide approach to creating an effective startup pitch deck, presented by Marc Phillips, Managing…

 - 5. Expenses – For expenses, you may want to start with the Schedule C IRS Form.
 While the point of your chart of accounts isn’t merely to help you to file your taxes, this tax form is still a good starting point to build on for creating your expense account.
 This form includes such things as advertising, contract labor, employee benefits, legal and professional services, repairs, and more.

 Look to the future.
-Your business will grow and change, so, when setting up your accounts, don’t just think about your current accounts, but also consider those you may need in the future.
-For example, you may not have any employees, but you likely will build out your staff at some point so take this into account.
+Your business will grow and change, so, when setting up your accounts, don’t just think about your current accounts.
+Consider you may need in the future.
+For example, you may not have any employees, but you likely will build out your staff at some point.
+Take this into account when creating your charts.

 Delete irrelevant accounts.
-Of course you’ll want to pick and choose the accounts that are relevant to your startup, and leave out the rest.
-For example, if your startup is service-oriented, then you won’t have any inventory to account for.
+Of course, you’ll want to pick and choose the accounts that are relevant to your startup,- and leave out the rest.
+For example, if your startup is a service-oriented Company, then you won’t have any product inventory to account for within your chart of accounts.
+However, you will most likely have other resources that need to be tracked.
+The chart of accounts for a software company will also look radically different from that of lifestyle-oriented businesses.
 This is where you have to personalize your chart of accounts.

 Fine-tune your chart of accounts.
-As with any financial document or plan, your chart of accounts isn’t static.
+As with any financial document or plan, creating a chart of accounts isn’t enough—you must update it as needed.
 As your startup grows, you may find that it makes sense to add or delete particular accounts.
 Keep working with it until it is aligned with your financial plan.

-There’s no one perfect chart of account.
-You just want to tweak your accounting system until you have what you need: the necessary information to make solid financial decisions for your startup.
+There’s no one perfect startup chart of accounts.
+You just want to tweak your accounting system over time until you have what you need: the necessary information to make solid financial decisions for your startup.